ShreyashGitHubb/neuroshard/README.md

 - **Slow Clones**: Pulling a repo means pulling massive files you might not even need.
 - **Opaque History**: You can't see *what* changed in your model, only that it changed.

-## ✨ The NeuroShard Solution
+## ✨ Features (The Solution)

 NeuroShard uses **Content-Defined Chunking (CDC)** to split your massive files into small, deduplicated blocks.

-- **Smart**: It knows when you only changed a small part of your model (like fine-tuning a few layers).
-- **Efficient**: It **only uploads the unique chunks**.
-If 90% of your model is unchanged, you save 90% bandwidth and storage.
+- **Smart Deduplication**: Only uploads unique chunks.
+If 90% of your model is unchanged, you save 90% bandwidth.
+- **Efficient Storage**: Stores changes (deltas) rather than full blobs.
-- **Reproducible**: Manifests are small JSON files committed to Git.
-Your code and data are finally in sync.
+- **Git Integration**: Manifests are small JSON files committed to Git.
+Code and data stay in sync.
+- **Storage Agnostic**: Works with local storage and HTTP remotes (S3 coming soon).

 ---

-## ⚡ 30-Second Magic
+## ⚡ 30-Second Magic (Demo)

-Don't believe it?
-Watch this.
+See how NeuroShard saves bandwidth when fine-tuning a model:

 ```bash
 # 1. Track your massive model